Running Feud Led To Father And Son Murder After High School Graduation In Virginia

 Edwards also said that police believe Pollard attended the graduation, before having an “interaction” with Pollard.
 That’s when police say he then went to his car to retrieve his handgun.

-Pollard was arrested shortly after the shooting and was charged with counts of second-degree murder.
+Pollard was arrested shortly after the shooting and was charged with two counts of second-degree murder.

 Tameeka Jackson-Smith told AP that her son had just received his high school diploma from the Virginia graduation and he and his father were headed to the park to meet up with family when the shooting erupted.